zhouxinxin1994/BY-video/README.md

 # BY-video
+This is plus of obsidian
-Bilibili &amp; YouTube videos and quickly insert timestamp notes.
+This plus function is Bilibili &amp; YouTube videos and quickly insert timestamp notes.